-This secondary EtherCAT data bus on Dewesoft DAQ systems can therfor be used in two ways:
+This secondary EtherCAT data bus on Dewesoft DAQ systems can therefore be used in two ways:

 Dewesoft provides two product families that implement dual bus technology for integration into real-time controllers:

-- IOLITE DAQ systems: IOLITE systems feature dual EtherCAT buses, one dedicated for high-speed buffered data acquisition and the other for real-time feed to controllers.
+IOLITE DAQ systems: IOLITE systems feature dual EtherCAT buses, one dedicated to high-speed buffered data acquisition and the other for real-time feed to controllers.

 Both IOLITE and SIRIUS RT DAQ systems like the R2rt, R4rt, and R8rt are designed for control and data acquisition applications.
 All IOLITE and SIRIUS RT systems replace unnecessary equipment and simplify configuration and workflows.

 In order to understand how seamlessly these models work within an EtherCAT system, we have to know what EtherCAT is and how it works.

 What is EtherCAT?